Museum Design Displays – Down to a Fine Art

 Would you opt to look at glossy magazine or would you rather explore a black white text on the same subject?

 I have written other blogs about the importance of good lighting and how it transforms interiors, spaces and the physical world where we work rest and play in.
-Its importance cannot be overestimated.
+The importance of this simply cannot be overestimated.
 The reality is that lighting will probably have the largest effect on the visitor’s well-being, cognitive powers, enjoyment and recovery to sensory overload.

-There are many other areas that I could mention.
+I could mention lots of numerous other areas.
 Nonetheless I am positive you get the general idea.
-It’s an amalgamation of factors which produce fatigue that leaves you saying “I am ready to go” rather than “I had a great time.
+It’s an amalgamation of factors which produce fatigue.
+This will leave you saying “I am ready to go” rather than “I had a great time.
 When can we go again?”